jianjianGJ/hgcond/README.md

-# HGCond
+#Heterogeneous Graph Condensation
-The code of paper "Heterogeneous Graph Condensation".
+**Abstract**—Graph neural networks greatly facilitate data processing in homogeneous and heterogeneous graphs.
+However, training
-Abstract—Graph neural networks greatly facilitate data processing in homogeneous and heterogeneous graphs.
-However, training GNNs on large-scale graphs poses a significant challenge to computing resources.
+GNNs on large-scale graphs poses a significant challenge to computing resources.
 It is especially prominent on heterogeneous graphs, which contain multiple types of nodes and edges, and heterogeneous GNNs are also several times more complex than the ordinary GNNs.
 Recently, Graph condensation (GCond) is proposed to address the challenge by condensing large-scale